Finger tracking: Fusing data with optical motion capture systems

-Because of marker occlusion during capture, tracking fingers is the most challenging part for optical motion capture systems (like Vicon, Optitrack, ART, ..).
+Because of marker occlusion during capture, tracking fingers is the most challenging part for optical motion capture systems (e.g. Vicon, Optitrack, or ART).

 Users of optical mocap systems claims that the most post-process work is usually due to finger capture.
 As the inertial mocap systems (if properly calibrated) are mostly without the need for post-process, the typical use for high end mocap users is to fuse data from inertial mocap systems (fingers) with optical mocap systems (body + position in space).

 The process of fusing mocap data is based on matching time codes of each frame for inertial and optical mocap system data source.
 This way any 3rd party software (for example MotionBuilder, Blender) can apply motions from two sources, independently of the mocap method used.

 Stretch sensor finger tracking

 Stretch sensor enabled motion capture systems use flexible parallel plate capacitors to detect differences in capacitance when the sensors stretch, bend, shear or are subjected to pressure.
 Stretch sensors are commonly silicone-based, which means they are unaffected by magnetic interference, occlusion or positional drift (common in inertial systems).
 The robust and flexible qualities of these sensors leads to high fidelity finger tracking and feature in mocap gloves produced by StretchSense.